hanzov69/CutePiHole/README.md

 ## Usage
 `python cutepihole.py`

-Scroll through screens by pressing UP/DOWN on left joystick Temporarily display system stats with Button 1
+- Scroll through screens by pressing UP/DOWN on left joystick
+- Temporarily display system stats with Button 1
-Disable PiHole blocking for 5 minutes (default) with Button 2 Turn Off/On the display with Button 3
+- Disable PiHole blocking for 5 minutes (default) with Button 2
+- Turn Off/On the display with Button 3

 ## Configuration Options
-`owm_api_key` - see above
+-`owm_api_key` - see above
-`fixed_location` - if you don't want CutePiHole to detect your location automatically `location` - written automatically if above is `false`.
-Otherwise, set to Lat,Lon `interval` - the frequency OpenWeatherMap is hit.
+-`fixed_location` - if you don't want CutePiHole to detect your location automatically -`location` - written automatically if above is `false`.
+Otherwise, set to Lat,Lon -`interval` - the frequency OpenWeatherMap is hit.
 Default is 60s, increase if you hit API rate limits, this doesn't need a livestream

-`default_panel` - choose between `weather`,`stats`,`pihole`
+-`default_panel` - choose between `weather`,`stats`,`pihole`

-`pihole_api_url` - don't change this, unless you know what you're doing `pihole_api_pass` - see above
+-`pihole_api_url` - don't change this, unless you know what you're doing -`pihole_api_pass` - see above
-`pihole_disable_time` - duration to temporarily suspend pihole blocking, time is in seconds `pihole_config_file` - no function currently
+-`pihole_disable_time` - duration to temporarily suspend pihole blocking, time is in seconds -`pihole_config_file` - no function currently

-`update_panel` - no function currently
+-`update_panel` - no function currently
-`debug` - displays debug information on console
+-`debug` - displays debug information on console